 You may have noticed we like Zara here at Who What Wear.
 We know the rails so well that we can spy a Zara buy a mile away—even at fashion week among a sea of designer pieces.
 Our Zara obsession has been a long love affair—we fondly recall the circa-2007 turning point where the Spanish chain started moving away from its workwear tailoring core and branching into more adventurous fashion territory.

-I personally recall a moment in 2009 where I thought one particular Zara coat was following me around the country—I was street style–hunting up and down the UK and noticed the Aztec-inspired red, black and white blanket coat EVERYWHERE.
-Bristol to Birmingham, Cardiff to Clapham, it was the piece to be seen in that winter.
+This has, as a result, provided many a stellar moment for the brand.
+Many Zara pieces have become instantly recognizable to even the most laissez-faire of fast-fashion shoppers.
+I personally recall a moment in 2009 where I thought one particular Zara coat was following me around the country—I was street style–hunting up and down the UK and noticed the Aztec-inspired red, black, and white blanket coat everywhere.
+It was the piece to be seen in that winter.

 If you bought these at the time, well done.
-We know girls who still lament missing out on such a chic high-street purchase.
+We know girls who still lament missing out on such a chic affordable purchase.
 It was around the time of Valentino's Rockstud boom, and kitten heels have remained in our wardrobes ever since.

 Olivia Palermo really put this piece on the map, toting the tan version all around NYC before anyone could work out where the handbag was from.
 It was such a runaway smash that new versions were whizzed back into stores for a long time after.
 Almost every fashion industry girl we know bought one, and at under $100, we couldn't blame them.